hashicorp/terraform/website/guides/terraform-provider-development-program.html.md

 * Address all review feedback, ensure that each resource has a corresponding  acceptance test, and the documentation is complete

-* Create a PR for the provider against the HashiCorp provided empty repo.

 * Plan to continue supporting the provider with additional functionality as well as addressing any open issues.

+* All Terraform providers are required to contain a MPL-2.0 open source license.

 ## Contact Us